secretstartups/handbook/releases/index.html.md

 There is no guaranteed "cut-off", "freeze" or any other date defined under which the MR will be included.

 Availability, security and performance of GitLab.com is a pre-requisite for any monthly self-managed release.
-If GitLab.com is not experiencing any issues, MR's merged as late as the 20th of the month were included in the release.
+If GitLab.com is not experiencing any issues, MR's merged as late as 2 days before the [release date] were included in the release.
-On the opposite side, when GitLab.com stability was lower, MR's merged as early as 15th of the month were not included.
+On the opposite side, when GitLab.com stability was lower, MR's merged as early as one week before the [release date] of the month were not included.

 In other words: